 How is the amount of spousal support calculated?

 Generally speaking, the determination of the amount and duration of spousal support is based on a number of factors, including the need for and ability to pay spousal support.
 Section 20-107.1 of the Virginia Code governs spousal support, and sets forth the many factors that a Court must consider when determining the amount and duration of a spousal support award.
 Spousal support may be temporary and rehabilitative, or permanent.
 Even “permanent” support can be modified or terminated based on a significant change of circumstances in the life of the payor or payee.
-Pursuant to statute, each spousal is entitled to a reservation of spousal support for one-half of the length of the marriage.
+Pursuant to statute, each spouse is entitled to a reservation of spousal support for one-half of the length of the marriage.
 Even if you do not need spousal support now, you may require it in the future.
 Therefore, it is important to ensure that your lawyer reserves for you the right to ask for it later.
 If you have not been awarded spousal support, and no reservation of spousal support has been requested, the right is forever waived.

 Is an attorney necessary when dealing with spousal support issues?